-If you are pregnant, you recently delivered a baby or you are breast-feeding, you're probably concerned about the impact of coronavirus disease 2019 (COVID-19) on you and your baby.
+If you are pregnant, you were pregnant in the last 42 days (recently pregnant) or you are breastfeeding, you may be concerned about the impact of coronavirus disease 2019 (COVID-19) on you and your baby.
+You might also have questions about the safety of the COVID-19 vaccines.
 Here's what you need to know.

 Risks during pregnancy

-Contact your health care provider right away if you have COVID-19 symptoms or if you've been exposed to someone with COVID-19.
-It's recommended that you are tested for the virus that causes COVID-19, if testing supplies are available.
-Call your health care provider ahead of time to tell him or her about your symptoms and possible exposure before going to your appointment.
+Contact your health care professional right away if you have COVID-19 symptoms or if you've been exposed to someone with COVID-19.
+It's recommended that you get tested for the COVID-19 virus.
+Before going to your appointment, call ahead of time to tell your health care team about your symptoms and possible exposure.

 Impact on prenatal care

-Community efforts to control the spread of the COVID-19 virus might affect your access to routine prenatal care.
-Talk to your health care provider about whether the use of virtual prenatal care is an option for you, if it's available in your area, and how it works.
-Ask your health care provider if there are any tools that might be helpful to have at home, such as a blood pressure monitor.
-To make the most of any virtual visits, prepare a list of questions ahead of time and take detailed notes during the visit.
-Also, consider researching your options for online childbirth classes.
+Talk to your health care team about precautions that will be taken to protect you during appointments or whether virtual prenatal care is an option for you.
+Ask if there are any tools that might be helpful to have at home, such as a blood pressure monitor or a device to monitor your oxygen levels (pulse oximeter).
+To make the most of any virtual visits, prepare a list of questions ahead of time and take detailed notes.
+Online childbirth classes also may be an option.

 If you have certain high-risk conditions during pregnancy, virtual visits might not be an option.
-Ask your health care provider about how your care might be affected.
+Ask your health care professional about how your care might be affected.